AliBeikmohammadi/TA-Explore/README.md

 ```

 # Citation
-* Submitted to The 22nd International Conference on Autonomous Agents and Multiagent Systems
+* In Proc. of the 22nd International Conference on Autonomous Agents and Multiagent Systems (AAMAS 2023), London, United Kingdom, May 29 – June 2, 2023.

 Please cite the accompanied paper, if you find this useful:
 ```